 - Withdrawing from social activities

-It is important to remember that some of the symptoms associated with alcoholism are easily mistaken with the symptoms of natural aging, for instance falling down or prospective memory loss.
+It is important to remember that some of the symptoms associated with alcoholism are easily mistaken with the symptoms of natural ageing, for instance falling down or prospective memory loss.

 9 Health consequences of drinking alcohol for the elderly